-- 410 FRENCH (H) \
+- 410 FRENCH (H)

-- 428 GERMAN (H) \
+- 428 GERMAN (H)

-- 450 SPANISH (H) \
+- 450 SPANISH (H)

-In this honors-level class, students will increase their fluency in speaking, reading, and writing in their target language.
-Through consistent use of the target language, students will also deepen their command of vocabulary, idioms, and deepen their appreciation of the specific culture they are studying.
+Students develop further cultural appreciation in the target culture.
+They increase speaking, reading, and writing fluency as well as command of vocabulary and idioms, through the consistent use of the target language in the honors-level class.
 Selections are read from classical and contemporary literature as well as current publications.
 During the year, students prepare oral and written projects based on cultural and literary themes.
 A final exam is given at the conclusion of the course.